Messaging Your Students

 Use goal-oriented messaging

 How you write your messages may have a greater impact on some students than on others.
-For instance, some students may be interested in how the course connects with future employment, while others may be interested in pursuing ideas that matter to them.
-To help students connect with what matters to them, craft your message in a way that balance different goals that students may have.
+For instance, some students may be interested in how the course connects with future employment, while others may pursue ideas that matter to them.
+To help students connect with what matters to them, craft your message to balance different goals that students may have.

 Build email responsibilities into the curriculum

 Encourage students to see reading and responding to your messages as part of their success in the course.
 Explain the importance of checking email frequently and carefully in your course information and orientation sections.
-To normalize email usage, at the beginning of the semester, ask students to response to a prompt from you with an email.
-Throughout the term, ask all students to send a “feedback on feedback” email after receiving an assignment.
+To normalize email usage, at the beginning of the semester, ask students to respond to your prompt with an email.
+Ask all students to send a “feedback on feedback” email throughout the term after receiving an assignment.

 While emails and Announcements can help re-engage students, it is also up to allot sufficient time and effort to studying and learning.
-One study on over 100 students receiving motivational emails found that while motivation and confidence increased, study habits (study time) did not increase as a result of the messages they received (Kim & Keller, 2008).
+One study on over 100 students receiving motivational emails found that while motivation and confidence increased, study habits (study time) did not increase due to the messages they received (Kim & Keller, 2008).

 On engaging students in online courses, Inkelaar & Simpson (2015) conclude that those “who can combine proactive motivational activities [like emails] with more personal and individual support are the most likely to challenge the distance education deficit” (n.p.).